 What does it all mean?

 The least effective wellness programs are ones where the employer does nothing but biometric screenings.
 The most effective wellness programs use biometric screenings for data collection, and use that insight to deliver effective interventions.
 Unfortunately, most small and medium sized employers (under 1,000 employees) will not be able to do deliver on this in a cost-effective manner.
 They just don’t have enough employees in the at-risk categories to warrant the large investments in targeted interventions.
 That’s why most small and medium sized employers shouldn’t do biometric screenings.
 Instead of creating awareness-based wellness programs, they should create engagement-based programs.
 Engagement-based programs focus on getting employees to take specific actions that will directly impact their heealth (rather than just learning about them).
 These wellness programs are proven to help employees create and maintain healthier habits.
 They are much lower cost and create much higher employee engagement, making them a perfect starting point for smaller employers.
-Ask us how you can reward employees for sleeping well, eating right, and getting fit!
+Ask us how you can set up a HealthCard for your employees and implement Biometric Screenings as well.